Mint Pulao recipe | No Onion, No Tomato, No Chop | Easy Pudhina Pulav in a pressure cooker

-Mint is a zingy culinary herb which is well-known for years all over the world and is no new for Indians as they use a dash of mint leaves in almost everything like mocktails, raita, biryani, squash and the list longs with no end.
+Mint is a zingy culinary herb that is well-known for years all over the world and is 'no new' to Indians as they use a dash of mint leaves in almost everything like mocktails, raita, biryani, squash and the list longs with no end.

 A very flavorful, easy to make, 'No onion, No tomato' recipe which could be a health filling lunch box recipe for your kids.
 Yes, it stands as a perfect partner for a lazy day.
-And again yes, it gives hand to you, if you plan to cook in hurry burry.
+And again yes, it gives hand to you, if you plan to cook in hurry-burry.
 Mint rice goes well with onion raita and spicy potato fry.
 Even the papad & fryums can pair up well with Mint Pulao.

-A perfect 'one-pot meal' made with grinding just 5 ingredients is here just for you.
+A hassle-free, mess-free, perfect 'one-pot meal' made by grinding just 5 ingredients is here just for you.

 ⏲Preparation Time: 10 minutes